 3. When you find your files in the scanning results, you can double-click on this file and preview it.
 Then you can click on Recover button to get your files back from this external hard drive.

-After you retrieve files from this hard drive, you can reformat this unrecognizable/corrupted external hard drive with ease.
+After you retrieve files from this hard drive, you can fix the corrupted external hard drive by formatting with ease.